Skip to main content

 Mercy: The Power of Revision

-Mercy, in Neville’s framework, is the spiritual act of revising — of freeing yourself from the burden of past assumptions, errors, and wounds.
+Mercy, in Neville’s framework, is the spiritual act of revising — of immediately freeing yourself from the burden of past assumptions, errors, and wounds.
 When you no longer identify with an old belief or painful event, and you revise it in imagination, you are extending mercy to yourself.

 Mercy is not pity.
 It is not weakness.
 It is the bold refusal to let your past dictate your future.